wikimedia/restbase-mod-table-spec/README.md

 When `revisionRetentionPolicy.type` is `ttl`, all items are maintained no less than for `revisionRetentionPolicy.ttl` seconds, and expire after that period.

+## Custom TTL
+A custom TTL can be set for individual objects on `PUT` requests by providing a special `_ttl` integer attribute.
+Its value indicates the amount of time (in seconds) after which the record will be removed from storage.

+Please note, that setting custom `_ttl` for individual rows is not allowed for tables which have a revision retention policy set, as table-wide and row-wide TTLs would conflict.

 # Queries
 Select the first 50 entries: